boss507104/CSC-Pilot/python-environment/smartsim-environment.md

     | grep -E '^(jax|numpy|onnx|protobuf|pydantic|loguru|pyinstrument|smartsim|smartredis)=='
 ```

-The expected ONNX version is `onnx==1.17.0`.
-Build the other architecture separately using its own Global Configuration (Section 1) and matching node (Section 4).
+Build the other architecture separately (Section 1 + Section 4).

 ---

 ## 6. Build the SmartRedis Native Library

-The SmartRedis Python client inside the Tykky environment is **not** sufficient for OpenFOAM/C++/Fortran linkage — build the native library separately, on the same architecture as the solver runtime.
+Needed on **both** architectures for OpenFOAM/C++/Fortran linkage — this is a separate CMake build, unrelated to `smart build`/RedisAI, so it's unaffected by the ARM64 issue above.

 Request a node (Section 4), then: